Cosmian/client/documentation/docs/cli/main_commands.md

 Possible values:  `"true", "false"` [default: `"false"`]

-`--wrapping-key-id [-w] <WRAPPING_KEY_ID>` The key to wrap this new key with.
+`--wrapping-key-id [-w] <WRAPPING_KEY_ID>` The key encryption key (KEK) used to wrap this new key with.
 If the wrapping key is:

 - a symmetric key, AES-GCM will be used
 - a RSA key, RSA-OAEP will be used
 - a EC key, ECIES will be used (salsa20poly1305 for X25519)